-All recyclable materials collected in Haywood County are taken to American Recycling in Candler for sorting.
+All recyclable materials collected in Haywood County are taken to Sonoco Recycling in Candler and Curbside Management of Asheville for sorting.
 Here are some tips to improve our collections and keep our materials moving.
 The cleaner they are, the less chance of them ending up in the landfill as a contaminant.

 - Please leave non-recyclables out of recycling containers.
 Workers will not sort through the entire waste stream.
 Please educate yourself about what is and is not recyclable and only put recyclable materials in the recycling containers.

 - Please rinse all containers carefully.
 Bottles, jars and cans need to be free of all food waste and as clean as possible.
 The cleaner materials are, the less chance they are going to be rejected from the re-processors.